Spring Garden Revival

 Local Factors to Consider for Lawn Mowing in Sudbury

-• Precipitation patterns and risk of summer droughts
+• Average precipitation and risk of summer droughts

-• Frost dates marking the start and end of the mowing season
+• Frost dates marking the start and end of the growing season

 • Municipal restrictions or recommendations on mowing times and equipment use